bentprong/ocp_ttf/README.md

 Terminal Instructions
 =====================
 Windows: In TeraTerm, open a new serial connection on the new COM port and press ENTER.
-You should see the Xavier welcome message and Xavier prompt cmd> in the TeraTerm window.
+You should see the TTF welcome message and TTF prompt cmd> in the TeraTerm window.

 Mac: Get a listing of TTYs like this:
     user@computer ~ % ls -l /dev/tty.usb*
     crw-rw-rw-  1 root  wheel    9,   2 Jan 17 14:02 /dev/tty.usbmodem146201

-Enter "screen /dev/tty.usbmodem146201" and you should see the Xavier welcome message and Xavier prompt cmd> in the terminal window.
+Enter "screen /dev/tty.usbmodem146201" and you should see the TTF welcome message and TTF prompt cmd> in the terminal window.

 Linux (eg Ubuntu): You can install screen or minicom using apt.
 For screen, use this command: